IABTechLab/uid2docs/docs/getting-started/gs-faqs.md

 <!-- FAQ_32 DSP -->
 We recommend that you keep the opt-out information indefinitely.

-#### Is the UID of an opted-out user sent to the opt-out endpoint in an encrypted form?
+#### Is the UID2 of an opted-out user sent to the opt-out endpoint in an encrypted form?
 <!-- FAQ_33 DSP -->
 No. It is sent as an unencrypted (raw) UID2.